North Korean economic reform: Economic impact

 Reforms seem to have been effective in bolstering North Korean citizens’ access to food.
 Pork is viewed as a product of luxury in North Korea.
 According to a survey by Seoul National University (SNU), which compiled information for eight years of newly arrived North Korean refugees in South Korea.
 The survey showed that the number of people who could afford pork “1-2 times a week” increased from 25.4% in 2011-14 to 45.1% in 2018-2020.
-Upon taking power, only a quarter of Kim Jung-Un’s population were eating pork, but after the North Korean dictator implemented economic reforms, almost half of the nation could afford pork.
+Upon taking power, only a quarter of Kim Jong-Un’s population were eating pork, but after the North Korean dictator implemented economic reforms, almost half of the nation could afford pork.
 Access to other luxuries increased following economic reforms, the SNU survey shows that in 2019, 91% of households had a TV set, 36.4% had refrigerators and 23.6% had washing machines, which is a stark increase from 2010.
 The data, as a whole, points out that prior to Kim Jung-Un’s reduction of economic openness reforms, the country saw a greater access to food and, otherwise, luxury items.

 Following the economic hardships of Covid-19, North Korea began developing rural areas.
 There was a recent investment in consumer goods to improve the living standards in rural and urban areas, which has been met with dissent, questioning if the government can meet these standards because of a lack of labor and raw materials.
 The government also lacks funds to invest in the capital needed to complete this project.
 The North Korean goal is to develop factories in 20 different cities over the span of 10 years.
 The economic impact of such reforms are unclear due to the recency of these policies, but there is promise that they will benefit the North Korean economy overall.